RosettaCommons/tools/ann_tools/README.md

 ##BCL data input caveats

 The BCL only supports V2000 SDF files as input.
 It handles files that are uncompressed, or compressed with gzip or bzip2.
 It is extremely picky about the SDF file specification and will not parse files which deviate even slightly from the published specification.
 Files produced by Rosetta tightly adhere to this specification and will be parsed with no additional processing.
 Files from other sources (including ChEMBL and the PDB) may require additional postprocessing.
-Running an input file through babel is genearl
+Running an input file through babel is generally sufficient to correct most basic formatting problems.

 ##Scripts and Files